leografx/ngCodeProducer/README.md

 # ngCodeProducer

-Produces angular code, based on mysql database table fields.
+Angular code producer, based on mysql database table fields.
-The code produced ends up on clipboard to paste on your text editor.
+The code produced gets piped into the clipboard to paste into your preferred text editor.

 | Command                    | Description                                              | Shorthand          |
 | -------------------------- | -------------------------------------------------------- | ------------------ |